Listed overall facilities - apply for alteration

 Either an unrestricted permit, a permit with ancillary provisions or a refusal or partial refusal is possible.

-Tip: Contact the lower monument protection authority at an early stage.
-They will tell you which documents are required for your approval procedure.
-The owner submits a permit application for planned renovation measures to the responsible lower monument protection authority.
-The application must be submitted in text form with all required documents in duplicate by post.
+Tip: The owner submits an application for authorisation for planned refurbishment measures to the responsible lower monument protection authority.
+The application must be submitted in text form with all required documents in triplicate by post.

 • What are the fees?